viemeva/viemeva/README.md

 I have major trust issues, BPD, severe loneliness, emotional detachment issues, and bipolar mood swings.
 I sometimes suddenly fall into a depressive episode and tend to distance myself a lot from people I know and even unfriend them, so I try to keep myself from friending others.
 I also hate making friends because I'm very used to being independent, and it's difficult for me to trust people. ( At very rare occasions, I do make friends.
 If you want to be my friend just whisper me or send me a friend request.
 If I don't know you that much or at all, I won't accept. )

 Please don't interact with me too much.
-If you try to start a long conversation with me, it can make me overwhelmed and uncomfortable.  ( int freely on my atabook )
+If you try to start a long conversation with me, it can make me overwhelmed and uncomfortable.

 I frequently enjoy cuddles; it brings me a bit of comfort.